badsudo/ctf-writeups/BackdoorCTF 2021/BabyHeap/Readme.md

 > A classic heap exploitation challenge but with a plot twist.

 # Analysis
-let's start by reversing the four main functions
+let's start by reversing the four main functions.
 **all reversing was made in IDA PRO 7.5**
 #### Create Function
 ```C